cdcarter/SlackSFDCLib/README.md

 ## Getting Started

-1. Install SlackSFDClib in your organization as an unmanaged package.
+1. Install SlackSFDClib in your organization as an unmanaged package from https://login.salesforce.com/packaging/installPackage.apexp?p0=04t36000000DZnG
 2. Create a new class using the sample structure below.
 3. Add functionality to your Slackbot class.
 4. Create a force.com public site (or using an existing one) and then add your Slackbot class to the site guest user's enabled Apex Classes.